Bulletin of the John Rylands Library

 The Bulletin of the John Rylands Library is a journal published by Manchester University Press.
 Articles are meant to enhance the "scholarship and understanding" of the collections of the John Rylands Library.
 The journal was established in 1903, and has been published by MUP since 2014.
-The founding editor was Henry Guppy, while the current editor is Paul Fouracre.
+The founding editor was Henry Guppy and from 2014 to 2017 the editor was Paul Fouracre.